-The next two pages show projections of the plan's funded ratio and computed employer contributions under the actuarial assumptions used in the valuation and alternate economic and demographic assumption scenarios.
-All three projections take into account the past investment losses that will continue to affect the actuarial rate of return in the short term.
+The next two pages show projections of the plan's funded ratio and computed employer contributions under the actuarial assumptions used in the valuation and alternate economic assumption scenarios.
+All three projections take into account the past investment experience that will continue to affect the actuarial rate of return in the short term.

-The 7.35%/3.00% scenario provides an estimate of computed employer contributions based on current actuarial assumptions, and a projected 7.35% market return.
+The 7.35% scenario provides an estimate of computed employer contributions based on current actuarial assumptions, and a projected 7.35% market return.
 The other two scenarios may be useful if the municipality chooses to budget more conservatively, and make contributions in addition to the minimum requirements.
-The 2020 adopted demographic assumption and 5.35%/3.00% projection scenarios provide an indication of the potential required employer contribution if these assumptions were met over the long-term.
+The 6.35% and 5.35% projection scenarios provide an indication of the potential required employer contribution if these assumptions were met over the long-term.

-2 If assets exceed accrued liabilities for a division, the division may have an overfunding credit to reduce the division's employer contribution requirement.
+&lt;sup>2 If assets exceed accrued liabilities for a division, the division may have an overfunding credit to reduce the division's employer contribution requirement.
 If the overfunding credit is larger than the normal cost, the division's full credit is included in the municipality's amortization payment above but the division's total contribution requirement is zero.
 This can cause the displayed normal cost and amortization payment to not add up to the displayed total employer contribution.